Cantaloupe seeds Rasam

 While its boiling add two green chillies slit lengthwise upto mid length.

-Once it has simmered for 5 minutes, add the dal fritters and let it simmer for two more minutes.
+Once it has simmered for 5 minutes, add the dal fritters and let it simmer for five minutes.

 Now mix in the lemon juice.